 - 3.5 It is important that agreed actions are formally followed-up to ensure that they have been implemented.
-This is carried out throughout the year with appropriate testing being carried out. - 3.6 In the period between April and September, inclusive, we have completed 6 out of 29 internal audit reviews to final report stage.
-A further 7 audits are in progress and due to be completed.
-This represents 21% of the plan delivered to final report stage.
-Based on that work, our initial opinion is that a Substantial Assurance can be given.
-However, the audit plan is at an early stage of delivery and this opinion may be subject to change in the light of findings emerging from work carried out later in the year.
+This is carried out throughout the year with appropriate testing being carried out. - 3.6 In the period between April and December inclusive, we have completed 12 out of 28 internal audit reviews to final report stage.
+In addition 1 draft report has been issued.
+This represents 43% of the plan delivered to final report stage. - 3.7 In only one instance was a final audit report was issued which gave a less than satisfactory opinion (Limited Assurance): Depots and Stores.
+We are satisfied that management are implementing appropriate action to address the weaknesses identified. - 3.8 Based on that work, our initial opinion is that a Substantial Assurance can be given.
+However, this opinion may be subject to change in the light of findings emerging from work carried out later in the year.